-This plant is sensitive to too much sun.
-Avoid full sun for best growth.
-A shady outdoor spot or a semi-shaded place indoors works fine.
+The mistletoe cactus plant is sensitive to too much sun.
+Avoid direct sunlight and full sun for best growth.
+A shady outdoor spot with indirect light or a semi-shaded place indoors works fine.

 This plant needs a fair amount of humidity; somewhere around 50% which would mimic the conditions of its natural habitat.